calltuneai/ctai-player-feature-complete-broken-db/SETUP_INSTRUCTIONS.md

 ## 4. Run Database Migration

+**IMPORTANT**: Use the clean migration to avoid conflicts:

 1. In Supabase Dashboard, go to **SQL Editor**
 2. Click **New Query**
-3. Copy and paste the entire contents of `supabase/migrations/20250623151503_gentle_oasis.sql`
+3. Copy and paste the entire contents of `supabase/migrations/20250623151503_gentle_oasis_clean.sql`
 4. Click **Run** to execute the migration
 5. Verify tables were created in **Table Editor**